COOK IVC FILTER LAWSUIT

 Celect – The Celect Inferior Vena Cava Filter was designed as retrievable and was approved by the FDA in 2008.
 Unfortunately, many problems have occurred regarding the retrieval of the Cook Celect, and in some cases, it’s become impossible to remove due to the retrieval hooks getting stuck within the lining of a patient’s’ vena cava.
 In other words, a device that was intended as temporary, may unexpectedly become “permanent” and lead to serious complications such as fracture, migration, and more.

 Celect Platinum – The Cook Celect Platinum IVC Filter was another retrievable device designed as a temporary preventative measure for pulmonary embolism.
 Unfortunately, this blood clot filter experienced several production errors; therefore, this device is prone to failure.
 The Celect Platinum was designed by Cook as an “upgrade,” of the previous Cook Celect.
 Unfortunately, studies conducted on the Celect Platinum showed essentially the same type of complications in comparable numbers as the original.
+As a result, the Celect Platinum carries a high risk of fracture, migration, and other potential serious consequences.

 Other Manufacturers and Devices